 Note: includes a ton of zemirot and multiple melodies; there are additional melodies under Yekkish Semirot

 In Hebrew (the English version has the same stuff, but not everything has been translated).
 Absolutely wonderful collection of piyutim (and regular blessings and psalms too, if you look hard enough) from all over the world.
-It's extensive and constantly updated.
+It's no longer updated, with the new site being Atar Hapiyut V'hat'filah.
+The old content uses Flash, so it might be, well, very difficult to get to it right now.

 A surprisingly large collection of audio classes, including model complete seders, songs (including actually teaching the songs) and blessings, stuff like that.
 It's basically an open directory structure, and it's just filled with stuff.
 It even has correct laining for Job, Proverbs, and Psalms!
 I should mention that there's much more in here than I can categorize myself, so if I missed anything, let me know!
 There are many recordings under Songs that I don't immediately recognize, so if you're looking for something in particular, it could be here.
 There are also many videos of classes which include songs and nusach at the main site.